2i2c-org/docs/admin/howto/content.md

 updated as time goes on, and needs to not overwrite your student's work if you make an adjustment to content that has already been touched by the student.

 [nbgitpuller](https://jupyterhub.github.io/nbgitpuller) is the tool we recommend for this.
 The workflow goes something like this:

+### Ensure that `nbgitpuller` is installed in your user environment

+The default environment for 2i2c JupyterHubs has `nbgitpuller` pre-installed.
+However, if you [define a custom environment for your hub's users](environment:image), you'll need to ensure that `nbgitpuller` is installed in order for users to use it!

 ### Put your content in a public GitHub repository